keygen-sh/request_migrations/README.md

 This will apply the block defined in `migrate` onto our data.
 With that, we've successfully applied a migration to both our API responses, as well as to the webhook events we send.
-In this case, if our `event` matches the our user shape, e.g. `type: 'user'`, then the migration will be applied.
+In this case, if our `event` matches our expected user shape, e.g. `type: 'user'`, then the migration will be applied.

 In addition to data migrations, this allows for easier testing.